Professor Shonku (short story collection): Professor Shonku o Khoka

 While playing in his house's courtyard, a boy named Khoka slips, falls and injures his own head, after which he undergoes a drastic change and starts speaking gibberish.
 After several doctors fail to reach a conclusion regarding his condition, Khoka's father meets with Shonku, asking for his help.
 Though initially uninterested, Shonku reluctantly agrees to see Khoka.
 During his first meeting with Khoka, the boy nonchalantly reveals the power of Shonku's spectacles, utterly shocking him.

 After studying Khoka for some time, Shonku learns that the gibberish uttered by Khoka are actually scientifically intricate formulae and information which Khoka has no possible way of learning, and starts displaying psychic abilities.

 After Khoka garners local attention, journalists and reporters start flocking around Shonku's house to have an interview with the boy.
 With his psychic skills, Khoka causes a reporter's camera to malfunction, and starts speaking in foreign languages to evade the journalist's questions.
 Shonku quickly brings the event to an end when Khoka grows tired.

 One night, Shonku wakes up from his sleep and discovers Khoka gone from his bed.
-He soon him working in the laboratory with chemicals.
+He sees him working in the laboratory with chemicals.
 Shonku attempts to stop Khoka, but Khoka threatens to injure him if he tries to interrupt.
 After a long and stressful moment, Khoka finally concocts a potion using some of Shonku's dangerous chemicals and consumes it, after which he loses consciousness.

 Khoka inexplicably reverts to normal in the morning.
 Shonku escorts him back home, and Khoka's parents are quite delighted to see their son become normal again.

 Professor Shonku o Bhoot

-Shonku invents headwear called the neo-spectroscope, which allows him to meet with the ghosts of deceased people.
+Shonku creates a headwear and names it Neo-Spectroscope, which allows him to meet with the ghosts of deceased people.
 He experiments it by communicating with the ghost of his dead friend, Professor Archibald Ackroyd.

-People, including Abinash, start to see Shonku roaming around Giridih.
+People, including Abinash Chandra Majumdar, start to see Shonku roaming around Giridih.
 When they call him, he ignores them and leaves.
 This news shocks Shonku, as he never left the house during those times.
-Prahlad claims to have seen Shonku late one night in the laboratory when the real Shonku was sleeping in his bedroom.
+Prahlad claims to have seen Shonku late one night working in the laboratory when the real Shonku was sleeping in his bedroom.
 Shonku becomes worried and starts to think that he is doing all these things unconsciously without remembering anything.
-Later one night, Shonku sees himself sitting in his garden's deck chair.
+Later one night, Shonku sees "himself" sitting in his garden's deck chair.

-The man whom everyone presumed to be Shonku is actually the ghost of Shonku's great-great-grandfather, Botukeshwar Shonku, who wanted to meet with the professor and bless him for his work.
+The man whom everyone presumed to be Shonku is actually the ghost of Shonku's great-great-grandfather, Botukeshwar Shonku, a mystic who wanted to meet with him descendent and bless him for his work.
 After the blessing, Botukeshwar vanishes, never to be seen again.